Ardesh1r/astro-woocommerce/README.md

 # Astro Woocommerce

-A powerful, type-safe Astro integration for building headless e-commerce sites with WooCommerce.
+An Astro integration for building headless e-commerce sites with WooCommerce.

 ## Stats